sguha-lab/BaCon/README.md

 # BaCon

-R code for the Bayesian Connectomics (BaCon) model class, developed in "Predicting Phenotypes from Brain Connection Structure" by Subha Guha, Rex Jung, and David Dunson (2019)
+R code for generating simulated data and fitting the Bayesian Connectomics (BaCon) model class, developed in "Predicting Phenotypes from Brain Connection Structure" by Subha Guha, Rex Jung, and David Dunson (2019)